 The baby step moment was to start budgeting.

 I needed to understand where the heck my money was going.
 I could not figure out why I could not afford to pay more than I was paying.
-I started to budget and made this 2 month income budget breakdown.
+I started to budget.
 I wanted to make sure one month was not a fluke spending month so I figured I would expand the budget breakdown an extra month.

 I currently spend literally a couple minutes per month on my budget using the free EveryDollar app.
 I use this app because of its simplicity.
 I do not like connecting any of my personal accounts to an app such as Mint and this budgeting app did not require that.
 I do not keep track of the expenses down to the cent.
 I want to spend as little amount of time budgeting so I round up conservatively and move on.
 That is all the time I want to spend.